Nasdanika/nasdanika.github.io/model/core/mapping/readme.md

 Representation reduce documentation effort and drive consistency.

+#### Filtering

+Representations can be customized (filtered) by creating a service capability of type ``AbstractMappingFactory.Contributor`` implementing ``AbstractDrawioFactory.RepresentationElementFilter`` and implementing its ``filterRepresentation()`` method.
+This functionality can be used, for example to style elements based on information retrieved from external systems.
+For example:

+* Development status - Planned/Backlog, In Progress, Blocked, Done
+* Runtime status - Operational, Overloaded, Failed, Planned maintenance
+* Quality/technical debt status - OK, Warning, Danger

 ### Configuration

 After diagram elements are mapped to target elements (initialized) and their features are mapped, they are configured using their diagram element properties